-Glamping has popped up in four state parks, and they are among my favorites – Lake Louisa State Park near Orlando, Lake Kissimmee State Park in Lake Wales, Topsail Hill State Park in the Panhandle and Hillsborough State Park in Tampa.
+Glamping has popped up in many state parks, and they are among my favorites, including Lake Louisa State Park near Orlando and Hillsborough State Park and Alafia River State Park near Tampa.

-In addition, glamping has been offered for more than two years at Everglades National Park at its remote outpost on Florida Bay, Flamingo.
+In addition, glamping has been offered for more three years at Everglades National Park at its remote outpost on Florida Bay, Flamingo.

 Glamping in Florida: Not cheap but it makes great photos